History of group theory: Early 20th century

-In the period 1900–1940, infinite "discontinuous" (now called discrete groups) groups gained life of their own.
+In the period 1900–1940, infinite "discontinuous" groups (now called discrete groups) gained life of their own.
 Burnside's famous problem ushered in the study of arbitrary subgroups of finite-dimensional linear groups over arbitrary fields, and indeed arbitrary groups.
 Fundamental groups and reflection groups encouraged the developments of J. A. Todd and Coxeter, such as the Todd–Coxeter algorithm in combinatorial group theory.
 Algebraic groups, defined as solutions of polynomial equations (rather than acting on them, as in the earlier century), benefited heavily from the continuous theory of Lie.
-Bernard Neumann and Hanna Neumann produced their study of varieties of groups, groups defined by group theoretic equations rather than polynomial ones.
+Bernard Neumann and Hanna Neumann produced their study of varieties of groups, groups defined by group-theoretic equations rather than polynomial ones.

 Continuous groups also had explosive growth in the 1900-1940 period.
 Topological groups began to be studied as such.
 There were many great achievements in continuous groups: Cartan's classification of semisimple Lie algebras, Hermann Weyl's theory of representations of compact groups, Alfréd Haar's work in the locally compact case.